16hayhurstm/mortgage_calc/readme.md

 ---

 ## Example
-Replace variable in the under the # Example Use heading to your numbers and run :)
+Replace variable  under the # Example Use heading to your numbers and run :)

 ---